Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Results

 where $\langle E \rangle$ is the average of the total potential energy $E(\varphi)$ taken over the full $360^\circ$ rotation.
 Examples of $\Delta E(\varphi)$ are shown for selected cases in Fig.~\ref{fig:E_pot_vs_theta}.
 We specifically chose systems that show significant differences in the potential energy landscape while being similar in ion number.

+The selected systems in Fig.~\ref{fig:E_pot_vs_theta} fall into two main structural scenarios: for $\alpha=1.0 \;\; (N=63, 64)$ and $1.52 \;\; (N=44, 50)$, the inner shell remains nearly unchanged when $N$ is varied, whereas for $\alpha=3.07 \;\; (N=82, 83)$ and $4.10 \;\; (N=72, 73)$ the inner shell changes its helical arrangement.
+Accordingly, strong changes in $E(\varphi)$ can arise either from a reorganization of the outer shell at nearly fixed inner-shell geometry or from an actual restructuring of the inner shell.
 The structure of the inner shells of the selected configurations is shown in the Appendix in Fig.~\ref{fig:inner_shell_configs}, which provides a reference for the following discussion.
 The system $\alpha=1.0$, $N=64$ as well as $\alpha=1.52$, $N=44$ and $\alpha=4.10$, $N=72$ all exhibit periodic modulations in $E(\varphi)$ with periodicities of $60^\circ$, $120^\circ$ and $90^\circ$, respectively.
 These reflect the inner shell symmetries: In the $\alpha=1.0$ case the inner shell forms two hexagonal cells along the $z$-axis, causing a modulation of precisely $60^\circ$ in $E(\varphi)$.

 In the $\alpha=1.52$, $N=44$ case, the inner shell consists of two counter-rotated tetrahedra causing a $120^\circ$ modulation.
 In the $\alpha=4.10$, $N=72$ system, the inner shell forms a double helix of 10 ions with $90^\circ$ separation between ion pairs.